Tearran/configng-v2/docs/README.md

 ## core
 - initialize
+    - [initialize_env](./initialize_env.md) — Detect and expose common environment variables for other config-v2 modules
     - [list_options](./list_options.md) — Show available option groups and their usage for configng-v2 modules.
     - [trace](./trace.md) — Lightweight timing and trace message utility for Configng V2 modules.
     - [submenu](./submenu.md) — Parse a list_options message and present commands as an interactive menu.